lmckenzie99/asteroid-lang-lsp/README.md

 export ASTEROID_LSP_LOG_LEVEL=verbose
 ```

+## 📝 Issue Tracking:
+- Sytax such as ( ) missing from string literals throws an error -- not necessary
+- Autocompletion is not context aware in most scenarios
+- Hover information is incomplete for certain constructs
+- Some edge cases in pattern matching are not handled

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

 ## 🙏 Acknowledgments